On this page:

 Each student is admitted to the master’s program in the Graduate School of Education with the expectation that he or she will receive the degree.
 However, the faculty has the right and obligation to terminate the student status of anyone whose academic performance or progress is deemed unsatisfactory.
 Before considering dismissal, the faculty will meet with the student to discuss his or her situation and how to correct deficiencies.

-In the case of disputes or grievances about any aspect of these guidelines or the programs in general, the case is to be brought to the attention of the Assistant Dean of Academic Services and will be first investigated by her confidentially.
-If any party deems it necessary, the issue may be brought to the Associate Dean of Student Affairs for consideration.
+In the case of disputes or grievances about any aspect of these guidelines or the programs in general, the case is to be brought to the attention of the Associate Dean of Academic Affairs and will be first investigated by her confidentially.
+If any party deems it necessary, the issue may be brought to the Associate Dean for Student Affairs for consideration.
 A student may appeal directly to the Dean if a satisfactory resolution is not accomplished at the Assistant or Associate Dean’s level.
-The Assistant Dean of Academic Services and the Associate Dean of Student Affairs are available resources to students regarding grievances and disputes.
+The Associate Dean of Academic Affairs and the Associate Dean for Student Affairs are available resources to students regarding grievances and disputes.
 Outside of the school, the University Ombuds person is available at (650) 723-3682 or http://www.stanford.edu/dept/ombuds/contact.html.
 Further grievance and dispute policy and procedures are described in the Stanford Bulletin.